-Konstanty Ildefons Gałczyński, the poet who coupled contradictions like few other versemakers of his time, passed away 60 years ago.
-We bring you all of his polymorphous faces as well as a few of his masks
+Konstanty Ildefons Gałczyński, the poet who coupled contradictions like few other versemakers of his time, passed away over 60 years ago.
+We bring you all of his polymorphous faces as well as a few of his masks.

 Gifted with an extraordinary ease of the pen when inspiration struck, Gałczyński conjured up the epic poem Ball at Salomon within just a few hours.
 He was capable of writing on any assigned topic, and this ability won him incredible popularity.
 After the war his fame reached heights nowadays reserved for stage and screen celebrities, and even so he was often accussed of being incomprehensible.
 Due to his collaboration with the Prosto z mostu magazine the political label of a fascist stuck to him for many years, even when he became "a communist writer " - another moniker he gained, despite never being able to write a pure propaganda piece.